The Stern Grading System

 Appealing a Grade

 To appeal a grade received, the student must speak directly with the course instructor about the grade in question.
 After this first step, any further appeal is addressed to the Department Chair for the academic department of the course.
+Grade reviews can involve any aspect of the student's submitted work in the class.
+Reviews may result in a higher grade, a lower grade or no changes made to the grade.
+Grade appeals must be initiated within six weeks of receiving notice of the grade in Albert.

 Non-Stern NYU Courses